Cohabitation (government): Romania

 A legislative election was held in December 2016, which led to the formation of a coalition government, including the Social Democratic Party (PSD) and the Alliance of Liberals and Democrats (ALDE).
 The leader of the Social Democratic Party, Liviu Dragnea, took the office of president of the Chamber of Deputies, while Sorin Grindeanu assumed the position of prime minister.
-Grindeanu was eventually dismissed by a vote of no confidence due to tensions within the governing coalition in June 2017, and he was replaced by Mihai Tudose, of the same party.
+Grindeanu was eventually dismissed by a vote of no confidence due to tensions within the governing coalition in June 2017, and he was replaced by incumbent economy minister Mihai Tudose, of the same party.
+The new government comprised the same parties which had participated in the Grindeanu government.
+Tudose chose to resign in January 2018, due to tensions within the governing coalition.
+Viorica Dăncilă, a member of the European Parliament representing the Social Democratic Party, assumed the office of prime minister after Tudose's resignation.
+She was the first female head of government of Romania.
+Dăncilă lost a vote of no confidence in November 2019, and President Iohannis subsequently appointed Ludovic Orban of his own former National Liberal Party to lead a minority government.